JackCSweeney/bsp-challenge/bsp1/README.md

 - Task is to create a program that will take two arguments, n and grid, and return the directions that the robot within the grid will have to take in order to get to the princess in the least amount of steps possible
   - Constraints:
     - n will always be an odd integer between 3 and 100, denotes the size of the grid being input
+    - m will always be in the center of the grid
     - grid will always have individual cells denoted by a dash/flag '-'
     - grid will contain an 'm' representing the robot
     - grid will contain a 'p' representing the princess